StabbyCutyou/pinner/README.md

 Pinner is likely more suited for projects using an approach like [gb](getgb.io), which manages a unique $GOPATH environment per project.

+Pinner expects to find tags with the prefix 'v', followed by a valid Semantic Version number.
+If it does not find these tags, it will not be able to determine which version to Use when resolving the dependency chain.

 # In depth
 The idea here is that each library or service would define a "pin" package in it's own executable that would interact with something like this (pinner).
 You would